The Perfect 3 Days in Buenos Aires Itinerary

 At the heart of the Plaza de las Naciones Unidas is a steel and aluminum flower sculpture that stuns those who see it.
 The 105-foot-wide flower sits on top of a pool, which the sculpture mightily reflects for a truly eye-catching finish.

-What sets this bloom apart is that it's mechanically designed to open in the day and fold at night, just like a real flower.
+What sets this bloom apart is that it's mechanically designed to open during the day and fold at night, just like a real flower.
 This is achieved by hydraulics and photoelectric sensors.
-The flower opens each day at 8 am and closes at midnight and when there is high wind.
+The flower opens each day at 8 AM and closes at midnight or when there is high wind.

 Museo Nacional de Bellas Artes

-Located in the city's Recoleta area, the National Museum of Fine Arts (Museo Nacional de Bellas Artes) is the most renowned fine arts museum in Argentina.
+Located in the city's Recoleta area, the National Museum of Fine Arts (Museo Nacional de Bellas Artes) is Argentina's most renowned fine arts museum.
 A visit to the museum is considered one of the best things to do in Buenos Aires.

 The museum houses over 700 works that you can view across 24 galleries.
 These include a range of paintings, drawings, and sculptures.
 Artworks by Van Gogh and Picasso, among other well-known artists, are on show.

-Join a tour to see the Museo Nacional de Bellas Artes
+☂️ Discover the Museo Nacional de Bellas Artes on a tour

 Floreria Atlantico